 The private medical provider is the student's "medical home" and ought to be the primary provider for medical treatment.
 Any other referrals should originate from this facility or doctor.

-For any and all emergency care, 9-1-1- shall be utilized to transport the patient to the nearest emergency room.
+For any and all emergency care, 9-1-1- should be utilized to transport someone to the nearest emergency room.